A Thousand Years of Good Prayers (short story collection): "The Princess of Nebraska"

 Sasha, a half-Chinese, half-Mongolian international student, takes a Greyhound with Boshen, a friend of her fetus' father, from Nebraska to Chicago to get an abortion.

 In China, Boshen is a gay doctor who advocated for AIDS awareness when he meets Yang, a Nan Dan (also the father of Sasha's fetus).
 After Yang is expelled from the Peking opera school for his homosexuality, he starts working as a prostitute.
 Boshen pays for Yang's services and eventually they start a relationship, despite there being a huge age gap.
 One night at a party, Yang meets Sasha and they become acquainted.
 Despite knowing that she will leave for the United States for graduate school soon, she starts an affair with Yang; one night, near the end of their relationship, she is impregnated by him when they have intercourse without a condom.

-Boshen insist that Sasha contact Yang once more before going through with the abortion to see if he want to join her in the states.
+Boshen insist that Sasha contact Yang once more before going through with the abortion to see if he wants to join her in the states.
 She reveals that she had tried but Yang was reluctant.
 As the two watch the winter holiday parade, the fetus kicks, and Sasha thinks about what it would mean to be a mother.